How to Become an Internal Controls Manager and Analyst

 This role is the most important bulwark against fraud and mismanagement of assets.
 Financial safeguarding and ensuring compliance are central components of internal controls.

 The responsibility for internal controls and systems is flexible, like that of an accountant or treasurer.
-Internal controls are the responsibility of the CFO or Board of Directors.
+Internal controls are the responsibility of the CFO or the Board of Directors.

 Internal controls can be expanded based on enterprise size, financial assets, and industry.
 It ensures accurate financial reporting and security.